Pinperepette/Bing-Scan/README.md

 This is a simple script with GUI, to extract urls from a bing search.

-Support HTTP proxy only.
+Support only HTTP proxy.

-Dependencies Modules:
+Required Perl Modules:

 * LWP
 * Gtk2